Fabian0597/MMD_PHMS/README.md

 ## Overall Prognostics and Health Management Performance

 In this chapter, different Maximum Mean Discrepancy (MMD) Loss types are evaluated on the real-world BSD dataset.
 This is done by comparing the performance of models trained with those Maximum Mean Discrepancy Loss types.
 The performance was measured by the models’ accuracy on the target domain test dataset.
 The evaluation of the Maximum Mean Discrepancy Loss types types required several stages of experiments.
 In the first stage, all of the 49 signals, recorded on the miling machine, were evaluated by their suitability for PHM tasks.
 The models were trained on these signals without applying any Maximum Mean Discrepancy Loss.
 Based on the performance of the resulting models, seven promising signals were selected for further testing.
 In the second stage, the models were optimized with different Maximum Mean Discrepancy-based training strategies on those seven signals.
 The models were optimized with FULL MMD-, FC MMD- and CNN MMD Losses and three different GAMMA choices (0.05, 0.5, 1).
-In table 2 the FULL MMD-, FC MMD- and CNN MMD-Losses are specified:
+In tab.
+2 the FULL MMD-, FC MMD- and CNN MMD-Losses are specified:

 <p align="center">
   <img src="ressources/Layer_Choice_REAL.png" width='450'/><br>
-  <strong>Table 2: </strong> Overview of the latent feature maps included in the different Maximum Mean Discrepancy Loss types
+  <strong>Tab.
+2: </strong> Overview of the latent feature maps included in the different Maximum Mean Discrepancy Loss types
 </p>

 All nine Maximum Mean Discrepancy-based model training (all combinations of MMD-loss types and GAMMAs) and the baseline model training that did not apply any Maximum Mean Discrepancy Loss were repeated five times on all seven signals.
 During each epoch in the model training, the models were evaluated based on the balanced accuracy on the target domain validation dataset and the best-performing model was stored.
 The different Maximum Mean Discrepancy Loss types were compared by the performance of those stored models on the unseen target domain test dataset.
 For each training strategy (specific Maximum Mean Discrepancy Loss type and GAMMA choice), the accuracies achieved by the five equally trained models on the target domain test dataset were averaged.
-The results are shown in table 3.
-The FULL MMD models performed best on four of the seven signals and the CNN MMD models on the other three.
+The results are shown in tab.
+3. The FULL MMD models performed best on four of the seven signals and the CNN MMD models on the other three.
 The FC MMD models never outperformed the other MMD-based models.
 Compared to the baseline model, the MMD-based models increased the accuracy on the target domain test dataset by up to 10.18%.
-Table 4 shows the standard deviations corresponding to the averaged accuracies seen in table 3.
-The best-performing models usually showed low to average standard deviations, which verifies a high degree of reproducibility throughout the repeated model training.
+Tab.
+4 shows the standard deviations corresponding to the averaged accuracies seen in tab.
+3. The best-performing models usually showed low to average standard deviations, which verifies a high degree of reproducibility throughout the repeated model training.
 This demonstrates the relevance of the results and proves the applicability and utility of the corresponding MMD-losses for reducing the domain discrepancy in the PHM task.
-For all training strategies (BASELINE, FULL MMD, FC MMD, CNN MMD) the calculated standard deviations were averaged in the last column of table 4.
-For the MMD-based model training, the average standard deviations were calculated over all signals and GAMMAs and for the baseline model training over all signals.
+For all training strategies (BASELINE, FULL MMD, FC MMD, CNN MMD) the calculated standard deviations were averaged in the last column of tab.
+4. For the MMD-based model training, the average standard deviations were calculated over all signals and GAMMAs and for the baseline model training over all signals.
 From the MMD-based models, the FULL MMD models had the lowest average standard deviation and the FC MMD models had the highest.
 This proves that the FULL MMD models achieved the most consistent performance throughout repeated training with different GAMMAs and on different signals.
 Therefore, the FULL MMD-based model training is more robust and less sensitive to GAMMA and signal choices.
 A reason for the sensitivity of the FC MMD-based model training to the GAMMA and signal choices might be the contradicting training goals when evaluating the MMD- and the source CE-loss solely in the FC layers.
 In this case, the training might be more prone to getting stuck in local minima, which leads to instabilities during the optimization.
 Furthermore, the results achieved by the different MMD-loss types strongly depended on the GAMMA choices.
 In the FULL MMD-based model training on the D:P_mech./X signal, varying GAMMA choices led to accuracy differences of nearly 30%.

 <p align="center">
   <img src="ressources/Results_AVG.png" rotate='90' width='750'/><br>
-  <strong>Table 3: </strong> Average target test accuracy (%)
+  <strong>Tab.
+3: </strong> Average target test accuracy (%)
 </p>

 <p align="center">
   <img src="ressources/Results_STD.png" width='750'/><br>
-  <strong>Table 4: </strong> Standard deviation test accuracy (%)
+  <strong>Tab.
+4: </strong> Standard deviation test accuracy (%)
 </p>